DiamessoGroup/chez-sergio/src/components/GoogleMaps/GoogleMaps.md

 ### Description

-It will display the Google Map for Chez Sergio.
+Displays the Google Map for Chez Sergio.